Remove What Dulls Your Light: A Detox of Toxins, Alcohol, and Plastics

 This is about awareness.

-Because once you see the source of your symptoms, you can begin to reclaim your energy.
+Once you can see the source of your symptoms, you can begin to reclaim your energy.

 Letting go often requires more courage than holding on.
 But it's in the release of hidden stressors that the body begins to heal.